 Prison Inmate Inspired to End Incarceration for the Next Generation Through Education

 When The Global Leadership Summit and Prison Fellowship partnered to broadcast the Summit to prisoners, it was to give men and women who are incarcerated the tools they need to become effective leaders.
 In 2015, the Summit welcomed 1,500 prisoners in 11 U.S prisons.
-In 2019, the Summit will be live-streamed to incarcerated men and women at more than 85 prisons.
+In 2019, the Summit will be live-streamed to incarcerated men and women in 82 prisons.

 Leadership matters—even in prison.

 This letter came to us from Alejandro, who is incarcerated at Heritage Trails Correctional Facility in Plainfield, Indiana.
 We’re grateful for Kingdom-minded leaders like Alejandro and pray that God will bless his experience at GLS19!